augustomelo/dotfiles/README.md

 This configuration relies on nix and home-manager, to install you will need to install using the determina installer:

 1. `curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install`
+    - On mac the command should be the following, because of encryption problem ([DeterminateSystems/nix-installer#891](https://github.com/DeterminateSystems/nix-installer/issues/891) ): `curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install macos`
 1. Create a symbolic link for the home-manager folder under the
    $XDG_CONFIG_HOME (note that the XDG_CONFIG_HOME might not be available):
     `ln -s $HOME/workspace/personal/dotfiles/home-manager/ $HOME/.config/home-manager/`
-1. Install home-manager by `nix run github:nix-community/home-manager -- switch --flake .`
+1. Install home-manager by `nix run github:nix-community/home-manager -- switch --flake .`, this will run home-manager as well
-1. `home-manager switch`

 Just need to create a symbolic link to home-manager under $XDG_CONFIG_HOME and